sentclose/sentc-docs/docs/guide/e2ee/user.md

 ::::

-## Verify a users public key
+## Verify a user public key

 To make sure that the public key which is used to encrypt the group keys really belongs to the user, this key can be verified.
-A safety number can be helpful to check if the verify key is the right one.
+A safety number can be helpful to check if the verify-key is the right one.

 :::: tabs#p